-In order to strengthen the upper body muscles such as the pectorals, triceps and shoulders, many people choose to include push-ups in their sports routine.
-Indeed, push-ups allow you to work easily using your own body weight, without the need for specific equipment.
+To strengthen upper body muscles like the pectorals, triceps, and shoulders, many people choose to include push-ups in their workout routine.
+Push-ups allow you to easily work out using your own body weight, without the need for special equipment.
 However, is doing push-ups every day really recommended?

 The benefits of regular push-up practice